If you’re considering Net Metering to save money on your power bill, start by:

 You’re responsible for all costs linked to connecting your project to the SaskPower grid.
 This includes costs starting at $498.75 (GST included) for the bi-directional meter.

 If you have a larger system, your main power service and/or SaskPower's transformer size may need to increase.
 You'd be responsible for all these costs.
 These can cost thousands of dollars.
 Please wait until the interconnection assessment is finished before committing to your project.

 You're responsible for all costs associated with buying and installing your system.
 This includes:

 Price per kWh

-Any excess power you use and provide back onto the power grid is priced at 7.5 cents per kWh.
-That’s the average cost that SaskPower pays for its power.
+Any excess power you provide back onto the power grid is priced at 7.5 cents per kWh until Mar.
+31, 2026.

 Keep in mind that when you’re using the power your system produces, you’re using it at your standard retail rate (what we typically charge customers for power -- e.g. for residential customers it would be around 14 cents).
 It’s only when you’re generating extra power beyond what you can use that it’s priced at 7.5 cents.